Tornike Okriashvili: Club career

+Okriashvili was 16 years old when he signed a first professional contract with Gagra.
+On 14 May 2010, he scored his first top-division goal in a 4–1 win over Tskhinvali.

 He signed with Russian Premier League side FC Krasnodar on 6 September 2016.
 His time with Krasnodar was marred by injuries and he was released from his contract by mutual consent on 17 December 2018.

-He signed with Anorthosis FC in 2019 but his relationship with Klavettas wasn't ideal.
+He signed with Anorthosis Famagusta in 2019.
+In May 2021, Okriashvili played 120 minutes in full in a Cypriot Cup final against Olympiakos Nicosia and clinched the title.

 He moved to APOEL on 3 June 2021.

 On 15 July 2022, Jeonbuk Hyundai Motors announced that Okriashvili had a signed contract.
 On 1 August 2022, Jeonbuk Hyundai Motors announced that Okriashvili's contract was officially terminated by mutual consent due to medical test issue.

+In February 2023, he returned to the Georgian league to play for his boyhood club Gagra.

+On 6 April 2024, Dinamo Tbilisi announced the signing of Okriashvili on a contract until the end of the season.

+In February 2025, Okriashvili rejoined Gagra on his third spell.